AllenInstitute/scrattch.taxonomy/schema/aligned_schema.md

 * `pca`: Additional terms for embedding multi-dimensional principal components and latent spaces
 * `scVI`: Additional terms for embedding multi-dimensional principal components and latent spaces

+#### var

+The `var` component contains gene level metadata.

+* `gene`: Same vector included in "data" to link between files.
+* `highly_variable_genes`: A logical vector (T/F) indicating which genes are highly variable.
+Used for correlation-based mapping in **scrattch.mapping**.
+* `marker_genes_[...]`: Potentially additional sets of logical vectors for marker genes, as defined above.

+#### uns

+The `uns` component contains taxonomy associated files useful for reproducing analysis or mapping against the taxonomy.

+* `dend`: See above.
+This may fit better here.
+* `QC_markers`: Marker gene expression in on-target and off-target cell populations, useful for patchseq analysis.
+Also includes information about KL divergence calculations and associated QC calls.
+Defined by buildPatchseqTaxonomy.
+* `filter`: Indicator of which cells to use for a given child taxonomy (subset), as defined above.
+* `mode`: Taxonomy mode that determines which `filter` to use (e.g., that indicates which child taxonomy to map against).
+Several of the other analysis components of the `uns` have things saved with mode as the name in the h5ad file.
+See **scrattch.mapping** documentation.
+Mode is the `Taxonomy short name` in taxonomy Google Sheet for a child taxonomy with the `Parent taxonomy` listed as the `taxonomyName`.
+* `clustersUse` :fire::fire::fire: : A vector of cluster names to use for taxonomy.
+We should be able to remove this
+* `clusterInfo` :fire::fire::fire: : A data.frame of cluster information.
+We should be able to remove this
+* `marker_gene_metadata`: Metadata about any new marker gene lists added, if any.
+See above.
+* `development_date`: Data of taxonomy development.
+Required for Google Sheet.
+Potentially not needed if we want to infer from `taxonomy_id`.
+* `public`: logical flag indicating whether taxonomy should be public or private.
+Required for Google Sheet.
+Potentially not needed if we want to infer from PURL/GitHub somehow.
+* `annotation_sheet`: Link to annotation sheet (ideally a TDT GitHub repo link for communinal annotation).
+An optional slot in the Google sheet.
+I'm not sure if this is listed above somewhere.
+* `purpose`: Controlled vocabulary (currently "General" and/or "Patch-seq").
+Required for Google Sheet at the moment.

+## Tooling

+This includes any fields required for specific tools (e.g., cellxgene, TDT, CAS, CAP) that are not strictly part of the taxonomy and that do not fit in any of the above categories.
+This includes things like schema versions and redundent fields from above with different column names.
+These may not need to match between schemas (or even be encoded into schemas).
+We may want to merge this category with Analysis :fire::fire::fire: .

 #### obs

-The `obs` component contains cell level metadata including cell type annotation, brain region, species and additional taxonomy specific fields.
-Standardized nomenclature for cell metadata to be decided.
+The `obs` component contains cell level metadata, as above.

 * `cell_label`: ID corresponding to each individual cell.
 See above.
-* `brain_region`
-* `species`
-* `age`
-* ...

-#### var

-The `var` component contains gene level metadata including which genes are highly variable or marker genes.
-Additional information may enclude Ensemble IDs.

-* `gene`: A vector of gene symbols
-* `ensembl_id`: A vector of corresponding Ensembl IDs for each gene symbol. (**Optional**)
-* `highly_variable_genes`: A logical vector (T/F) indicating which genes are highly variable.
-* `marker_genes`: A logical vector (T/F) indicating which genes are markers used to build dendrogram. (**Optional**)
+* `[cellannotation_set]--parent_cell_set_accession`: ID corresponding to the parent cell_set.
+If not needed for annotations, definitely needed for tooling.

 #### uns

 The `uns` component contains taxonomy associated files useful for reproducing analysis or mapping against the taxonomy.

-* `dend`: A file path to the dendrogram .RData object.
-Will be replaced by language agnostic encoding of dendrogram.
-* `filter`: A logical vector indicating which cells to filter out for a specific taxonomy version.
-* `QC_markers`: Marker gene expression in on-target and off-target cell populations, useful for patchseq analysis.
-* `mode`: Taxonomy mode that determins which `filter` to use.
-See scrattch.mapping documentation.
-* `clustersUse`: A vector of cluster names to use for taxonomy.
-* `clusterInfo`: A data.frame of cluster information.
-* `taxonomyName`: Taxonomy name and AIT identifier.
-* `taxonomyDir`: Directory where taxonomy related files can be located. (**Optional**)
+* `schema_version`: cellxgene schema version (e.g., "3.0.0")
+* `[...]_color` :fire::fire::fire: : RGB color vector for metadata `[...]`; required only for selecting colors in cirrocumulus.
+This may be the same as the `[COLUMN_NAME]_color` column above.
+* `cellannotation_schema_version`: **CAS** schema version '[MAJOR].[MINOR].[PATCH]'
+* `cellannotation_timestamp` :fire::fire::fire: : Timestamp when published: %yyyy-%mm-%dd %hh:%mm:%ss; Useful in general, even though currently only required by CAP; also `publication_XXXX` (unclear how different); This also could be the same as `development_date` above.
+* `cellannotation_version` :fire::fire::fire: : **CAP** taxonomy annotation version; required by CAP; also publication_XXXX (unclear how different).
+I'm also not sure how this differs from the `cellannotation_schema_version`.
+* `dataset_url`: file location, as defined above.
+* `matrix_file_id`: file location, as defined above.
+* `author_list`: list of taxonomy authors; see above
+* `[additional information]` :fire::fire::fire: : ***Placeholder for several other (seemingly redundant) fields required by external tools (e.g., CAP, cellxgene) that I want to capture here.
+It may or may not make sense to spell them all out.***

+END OF SCHEMA